francosauvisky/serialjoy/README.md

 The *device* is the software that your computer will be running when the *adapter* is connected.
 It will translate the data received on the serial port to a virtual joystick using `uinput`, allowing you to generate real input events with your physical controller.

+## Contributing

+Feel free to contribute in any ways you can.
+The project is still young, so new ideas are welcome (constructive criticism is also welcome).
+Writing documentation is a must, as I haven't got the time to do that yet.
+If you want to become an active developer or have some other question, please contact me at my email: [francosauvisky@gmail.com](mailto:francosauvisky@gmail.com).

+Another way to contribute to this project is to donate/lend gamepads so I can adapt them.
+If you live nearby (Florianópolis, Santa Catarina, Brazil), I can return them afterwards to you.
+Otherwise, if you can write some code in C, then be welcome to adapt them yourself.

 ## To do

+### General

+- Create a wiki/add documentation (IMPORTANT!)

 ### Device

 - Add multiple controllers/devices with a single serial port [Done!]
 - Use a simpler received data <-> input action dictionary, not a switch statement within a function within a *.c file (maybe with #define or an external configuration file)
-- Use commands from the adapter to control the device (for example, to add another controller, or to close the device)
+- Use commands from the adapter to control the device (for example, to add another controller, or to close the device) [Done!]
 - Add analog axes and more buttons compatibility (using data packets) (the last 3 items can be summarized in: use a better data transmission protocol)
 - Use argp or getopt to read the command-line arguments
-- (far) Automatic identification of the serial port
+- Automatic identification of the serial port
-- (far) Automatic service which runs the program when an adapter is detected
+- Automatic service (daemon) which runs the program when an adapter is detected and starts at boot/user login.

 ### Adapter

 - Add a second controller [Done!]
-- Simplify the controller drivers (de-hardwire them)
+- Simplify the controller drivers (de-hardwire them) [Done!]
 - Automatic identification of the controller (s)
+- Draw schematics and PCBs.
-- Better control of the device: initializing and closing controllers, etc
+- Better control of the device: initializing and closing controllers, etc [Partially done!]
 - More generic code: using structs for the status, analog axis, etc
 - (far) Support for more controller types (NES, SNES, PlayStation, Xbox, etc)